Silgi

 Storage backends

 By default, cache lives in memory.
-For production, plug in any storage backend via unstorage.
+For production, plug in any storage backend via unstorage (included as a dependency).

 Redis